PDOK/azure-storage-usage-exporter/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --azure-storage-connection-string value  Connection string for connecting to the Azure blob storage that holds the inventory [$AZURE_STORAGE_CONNECTION_STRING]
+   --azure-storage-connection-string value  Connection string for connecting to the Azure blob storage that holds the inventory (overrides the config file entry) [$AZURE_STORAGE_CONNECTION_STRING]
    --bind-address value                     The TCP network address addr that is listened on. (default: ":8080") [$BIND_ADDRESS]
-   --blob-inventory-container value         Name of the container that holds the inventory (default: "blob-inventory") [$BLOB_INVENTORY_CONTAINER]
    --config value                           Config file with aggregation labels and rules [$CONFIG] --help, -h                               show help
 ```